MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing2.md

 {{< imagegallery 2 "/images/tutorials/image_processing" "Threshold" "Mask">}}

-Now, all voxels having a HU value lower or equal 60 are set to 0, all others are set to 1.
+Now all voxels having a HU value lower or equal 60 are set to 0, all others are set to 1.
 The resulting image from the `Threshold` module is a binary image that can now be used as a mask by the `Mask` module.

 ![Output of the Threshold module](/images/tutorials/image_processing/OutputInspector_Threshold.png "Output of the Threshold module")